benphelps/homepage-docs/src/pages/en/configs/services.md

 ## Icons

 Services may have an icon attached to them, you can use icons from [Dashboard Icons](https://github.com/walkxcode/dashboard-icons) automatically, by passing the name of the icon, with, or without `.png`.
+You can also specify icons from [material design icons](https://materialdesignicons.com) with `mdi-XX`.
 If you would like to load a remote icon, you may pass the URL to it.
 If you would like to load a local icon, first create a Docker mount to `/app/public/icons` and then reference your icon as `/icons/myicon.png`.

 ```yaml
 - Group A: